unicode-org/icu/docs/userguide/index.md

 Download ICU in one of the following ways:

-1. From the down load page, <http://www.icu-project.org/download/> , for
-    packaged stable releases of ICU.
+1. From the download page, <http://www.icu-project.org/download/>, for packaged stable releases of ICU.

-2. From the source code repository, <http://www.icu-project.org/repository/> ,
-    for the latest development versions.
+2. From the source code repository, <http://www.icu-project.org/repository/>, for the latest development versions.

 After downloading, see the included README file for information on what is